 What can you do to prevent problems from occurring regarding child support payments?

-As we have already discussed at length in today's blog post, you need to be able to no and understand the charts for orders contained in your final decree of divorce in your suit affecting the parent-child relationship.
+As we have already discussed at length in today's blog post, you need to be able to know and understand the charts for orders contained in your final decree of divorce in your suit affecting the parent-child relationship.
 Without knowing your orders, you are essentially flying blind.
 As you saw in the example, I provided you with earlier in these blog posts, even well-meaning but ignorant parents can make child support mistakes.
 Don't let the father in my example be you in the future.

 You should also establish a relationship with your Co-parent to the extent that you can do it.
 This means that you should extend to them a great deal of patience when discussing these topics.
 If something comes up where you cannot pay your child support or lose a job, it is easier to speak to them directly if you have a pre-existing relationship.
 Constantly being on bad terms with this person means that you are more likely to find yourself in the courtroom in the future.

 Next, you should consider the needs of your child first and foremost.
 Remember that ultimately the Child Support paid goes towards the benefit of your child even though it is being sent to your Co-parent.
 If you think about the payments in this way, you will be more likely to tolerate and even see the benefit of paying child support consistently.
 When he starts to look at it from the perspective of paying your spouse, for instance, $1000 per month until your youngest child turns 18, then you are in for a long haul.